jswank/dockerfiles/iq-server/README.md

 # jswank/iq-server

-A Dockerfile for Sonatype Nexus IQ Server, based on CentOS.
+This is an **unofficial** Dockerfile for Sonatype Nexus IQ, based on CentOS.
+The official docker image is [sonatype/nexus-iq-server](https://hub.docker.com/r/sonatype/nexus-iq-server/).

-To run, binding the exposed port 8070 and 8071 to the host.
+To run, binding the exposed port 8070 and 8071 to the host:

 ```
 $ docker run -d -p 8070:8070 -p 8071:8071 --name iq-server jswank/iq-server